rdkcentral/rdk-halif-hdmi_cec/docs/pages/halSpec.md

 ## Component Runtime Execution Requirements

  CEC message transmit operation should complete within one second.
-Desired CEC response time is 250 milliseconds.
+Desired CEC response time is 250 milliseconds and maximum response time should be 1 second as provided in the CEC specifications.
 Caller is responsible to perform retry operation as per the CEC specification requirements.

 ### Initialization and Startup